Custom neural document model

 Custom neural models currently only support key-value pairs and selection marks and structured fields (tables), future releases include support for signatures.

-Form fields Selection marks Tabular fields Signature Region
+Form fields Selection marks Tabular fields Signature Region Overlapping fields

-Supported Supported Supported Unsupported Supported 1
+Supported Supported Supported Unsupported Supported 1 Supported 2

 1 Region labels in custom neural models use the results from the Layout API for specified region.
 This feature is different from template models where, if no value is present, text is generated at training time.
+2 Overlapping fields are supported starting with REST API version 2024-02-29-preview.
+Overlapping fields have some limits.
+For more information, see overlapping fields.

 Build mode

 Neural models support documents that have the same information, but different page structures.
-Examples of these documents include United States W2 forms, which share the same information, but may vary in appearance across companies.
+Examples of these documents include United States W2 forms, which share the same information, but can vary in appearance across companies.
 For more information, see Custom model build mode.

-Tabular fields
+Overlapping fields

 With the release of API versions 2022-06-30-preview and later, custom neural models will support tabular fields (tables):